AaltoSciComp/jupyter-docker-kernel/README.md

 ./jupyter_docker_kernel.py setup --name=python3secure --image=aaltoscienceit/notebook-server:0.5.9 --user
 ```

-Extra options:
+Important options:

 * `--user`: install kernel as a user (recommended)

+* `--name=NAME`: Identifier of the python kernel, like `python3secure`
+  or some such.

 * `--mount=HOST:MOUNTPOINT`: mount a host directory inside the
   container.
 By default, the working directory is mounted inside of
   the container (at the same path as on the host).
 Jupyter chdirs to
   the notebook directory before running the notebook.
+If you add
+  `:ro` after, it will be mounted read-only, and if you specify
+  `:copy` it will be copied on the host before mounting.

+Other options:

+* `--workdir`: The container always uses the jupyter workdir from the
+  host as the source of workdir files.
+This option only specifies the
+  *mountpoint* of that directory inside the image.

-* `--copy-workdir`: copy the working directory to
+* `--copy-workdir`: copy the working directory to a tmpdir before
+  mounting it.

+* `--python=/PATH/TO/PYTHON`: Path to Python to run in the container.
+  Defaults to `/opt/conda/bin/python3` which is suitable for the
+  upstream Jupyter docker stacks.

+* `--prefix` and `--replace`: same as normal Jupyter kernel
+  installation options: prefix to install to and replace existing
+  kernel.

 This kernel can now be used on the *host* system, with all code
 running in the docker container.
 Note that the kernel itself doesn't